Carlos Riesco - Head of Finance, Ecuador

 Once we had addressed our own most pressing issues, we turned attention to relief work.
 We decided that the best thing we could do to support people was to act through our traditional Ecuadorian brands.
 We felt it was important that people knew that the brands they had grown up with were now helping them in their communities.

 Here in Ecuador our laundry brand, Deja is a well-known household name.
 Through the brand and associated teams we built more than 100 houses to support victims of the disaster.
-Similarly, via Bonella, our margarine brand, we installed a public canteen, which served more than 2,000 food rations and three million bottles of water to people who had lost their houses in the Manabi area.
 Through our ice cream master brand, Pingüino, we delivered ice creams to children and in the process created a theatre to help take their minds off the catastrophic event.

 It was crucial that we worked collaboratively